 Venice weather and temperatures in January

-Visitors to Venice in January
+Visitor arrivals in Venice in January

-In January, the number of visitors is much lower than at other times of the year.
+In January, the influx of visitors is much lower than at other times of the year.
 This is because January is in the low season.
 Therefore, you will not find the crowds and queues of the high season.

 However, keep in mind that as January progresses, Venice will be warming up for its famous Carnival.
 This celebration increases the influx creating what is known as mid-season.
-Therefore, if you visit Venice in the second half of January you will probably see more movement.
+Therefore, if you visit Venice in the second half of January you will probably already see more movement.

 Tips for visiting Venice in January